Nhrepon/Neural-Quotes-MERN/README.md

-# MERN-Pinterest-Clone
+# Neural Quotes
-Pinterest clone using Node js, Express js, React js and Mongodb.
+Neural quotes is a MERN stack project using Node js, Express js, React js and Mongodb.
 1. Image upload
 2. Show image in grid layout